The-Politico/politico-services-api/README.md

 To configure for yourself, follow these steps:

 1. In **both the `terraform/staging` and `terraform/production` folders**, fill out both `terraform.tfvars` and `.env`.
 These will be gitignored, so any secrets can go in here.
 The `.env` file will get placed onto the server you create.
+In order to call onespot commands using the production config pass the `--target=production` argument to the command.

 2. Initialize onespot and terraform.